Tax Information for 2023 Coverage

-If you or anyone in your household enrolled in a Qualified Health Plan (QHP) through Access Health CT in 2020, you will be getting a form in the mail by the first week of February 2021 called Form 1095-A with information about your insurance coverage.
-You will receive a 1095-A form even if you did not receive financial help (tax credits).
-See below to download our Frequently Asked Questions and a sample of Form 1095-A.
+If you or anyone in your household enrolled in a Qualified Health Plan (QHP) through Access Health CT in 2023, you will receive Form 1095-A in the mail by January 31, 2024 with information about your insurance coverage.
+You will receive Form 1095-A even if you did not receive financial help (Advance Premium Tax Credits (APTCs)).

-Note: If you enrolled in a Catastrophic health plan in 2020, you will not receive Form 1095-A. Form 1095-A is only sent to individuals who bought qualified health plans through Access Health CT at the Bronze, Silver, and Gold levels.
+Note: If you enrolled in a Catastrophic health plan in 2023, you will not receive Form 1095-A. Form 1095-A is only sent to individuals who enrolled in Qualified Health Plans through Access Health CT at the Bronze, Silver, Gold, and Platinum levels.

-You will receive a Form 1095-A if you had qualified coverage through Access Health CT.
-If someone in your household had HUSKY/Medicaid coverage in 2020, they can request a form called a Form 1095-B from the Connecticut Department of Social Services.
+You will receive a Form 1095-A if you or someone in your household had qualifying coverage through Access Health CT.
+If someone in your household had HUSKY Health (Medicaid or the Children’s Health Insurance Plan (CHIP)) coverage in 2023, they can request a form called a Form 1095-B from the Connecticut Department of Social Services (DSS).
 You should expect a Form 1095-C if you had coverage through your employer or through Medicare.
 If you have questions, please contact your employer or the Centers for Medicare and Medicaid Services (CMS).

-NOTE: The IRS Form 1095-B is NO LONGER REQUIRED by federal law when preparing 2020 federal tax returns and it will not be mailed out this year automatically.
-However, DSS is required to make IRS Form 1095-B available upon request and consumers who need a copy of the form can request it in one of the following ways:
+NOTE: The IRS Form 1095-B is NO LONGER REQUIRED by federal law when preparing federal income tax returns and it will not be mailed to you automatically.
+However, DSS is required to make IRS Form 1095-B available upon request and consumers who need a copy of the Form can request it in one of the following ways:

 Important things to keep in mind about filing your taxes:

-If you received tax credits (financial help) in 2020 and you do not file your tax return with IRS Form 8962 to reconcile your tax credits, you will not be able to receive tax credits in future years until you file your 2020 tax return.
-If your filing or income information has changed since you applied for healthcare coverage, you may have to pay back some or all of the tax credits (financial help) you received.
-1095-A forms CANNOT be emailed or faxed.
-If you’ve misplaced your 1095-A form, please contact our contact center for assistance.
+If you received Advance Premium Tax Credits (APTCs) in 2023 and you do not file your tax return with IRS Form 8962 to reconcile your APTCs, you may not be able to receive APTCs in future years until you complete Form 8962 and file it with your 2023 federal income tax return.
+If your filing or income information has changed since you applied for health coverage, you may have to pay back some or all of the Advance Premium Tax Credit amounts (financial help) you received.
+1095-A Forms CANNOT be emailed or faxed.
+If you’ve misplaced your Form 1095-A, please contact our call center for assistance.

-You need it to complete IRS Form 8962 as part of your 2020 federal income tax return, which the IRS uses to determine whether you received the correct amount of tax credits (financial help).
-8962 forms can be downloaded at irs.gov website.
+You need it to complete IRS Form 8962 as part of your 2023 federal income tax return, which the IRS uses to determine whether you received the correct amount of Advance Premium Tax Credits (financial help).
+Form 8962 can be downloaded at irs.gov.
 Please see a tax professional for help with completing Form 8962.

 YES.
-You must file a federal tax return for 2020 – even if you usually don’t file or your income is below the level requiring you to file.
+You must file a federal income tax return for 2023—even if you usually don’t file or your income is below the level requiring you to file.

 - For Tax Years 2018 and earlier, individuals without coverage during those years may be subject to a penalty.